 Oral Reading for Pattern Reinforcement

 Spend the next five minutes reading a book or news article aloud.
-This allows you to focus entirely on your mechanics because you don’t have the “thinking” load of creating your own sentences.
-Pay strict attention to light articulatory contacts.
-Your tongue and lips should touch their targets with the weight of a feather.
-Record yourself during this drill.
-When you listen back, you’ll hear the clear difference between controlled, rhythmic speech and the rushed patterns that lead to blocks.
-For more advanced strategies on this process, review our guide on Stuttering Therapy for Adults.
+This allows you to practice your light articulatory contacts without the “thinking” load of spontaneous conversation.
+You aren’t focusing on the content; you’re focusing on the physical sensation of your tongue and lips touching softly.
+Record yourself during this session.
+When you listen back, you will hear the clear difference between controlled, rhythmic speech and the rushed patterns that lead to blocks.
+For a deeper look at these protocols, consult our Stuttering Therapy for Adults guide.

 When to Seek Professional Refresher Sessions